peaceonabikeVirginia Hey – It's My Ride – You Can't Drop Me

 I never envisioned myself leading a group ride for the Potomac Pedalers Touring Club.
 Time commitments with refereeing kept me from blocking out much time for cycling.
 In addition to not being able to commit the time, I suck as a group leader for rides.

-On group rides I never take a cue sheet and rarely lead unless someone is willing to tell me where to turn.
+On group rides, I never take a cue sheet and rarely lead unless someone is willing to tell me where to turn.
 So I don’t make a great person to actually lead a ride.
 I’m good at wheel sucking.
 Until I get tired.

-Last week I looked at the group rides planned for this weekend and they sucked.
+Last week, I looked at the group rides planned for this weekend, and they sucked.
 I didn’t see anything good.
 So I got on the Potomac Pedalers website and sent an email expressing my willingness to lead a ride on Sunday if they posted it.
 And they did.
 I decided that I would do the same ride I did last week — the Blue Ridger.
 Climb over Mount Weather and Naked Mountain.

 Never mind that I forgot it was Palm Sunday.
-My ride went up on the web site and I found myself in Marshall waiting for people to show up.
+My ride went up on the website and I found myself in Marshall waiting for people to show up.
 And hoping they didn’t.
-I wasn’t quite “feeling it” and it was cold with a forecast of rain later in the day.
-But either four or six riders joined me for our 55 mile adventure.
+I wasn’t quite “feeling it,” and it was cold with a forecast of rain later in the day.
+But either four or six riders joined me for our 55-mile adventure.

 The four riders responded to the Potomac Pedalers website listing while the other two showed up on their own.
-They said they would go out on their own but they did sign in with me.
+They said they would go out on their own, but they did sign in with me.
 We had a group of seven!

-I descended to Paris, jumped the guardrail (well, got off my bike and carried it over the guardrail) and caught the group at The Ashby Inn.
+I descended to Paris, jumped the guardrail (well, got off my bike and carried it over the guardrail), and caught the group at The Ashby Inn.

 I was wiped at the end.
 But I was pleasantly surprised to see that I finished the parcours 30 minutes faster than last week.
 And while I whined last week that I was two miles per hour slower than when I rode last July, I discovered I got those two mph back.
-I rode today in the cold and wet the same pace as I rode last July.
+I rode today in the cold and wet at the same pace as I rode last July.
 Even getting dropped.

 Verified by MonsterInsights